Dwindling growth options push Samsung Elec to M&A

-SEOUL (Reuters) - With a bid for Blackberry Ltd, South Korean tech giant Samsung Electronics may be signalling that it has run out of internal options to reverse its sliding profits and protect its shrinking lead in the global smartphone market.
+SEOUL, Jan 15 (Reuters) - With a bid for Blackberry Ltd , South Korean tech giant Samsung Electronics may be signalling that it has run out of internal options to reverse its sliding profits and protect its shrinking lead in the global smartphone market.

 Earnings from its mobile division, once a reliable cash cow, shrank rapidly last year, outsold by Apple Inc’s iPhones in the premium segment and squeezed by the likes of Xiaomi Inc at the low end.
 Samsung tipped its 2014 profit to decline for the first time in three years.